 If a child has a medical appointment and arrives from this in school before 9.45am with a note confirming this, they will receive a ‘Present’ Mark for that AM session.

 If a student is persistently late to school the Form Tutor / Year Achievement Coordinator / Student Support Officer / Inclusion Officer will discuss with parents and may seek to put additional support or sanctions in place.

 Application for leave of absence for term time holiday

 We actively discourage pupils from taking holidays during term time.
-Requests must be made via ‘Leave of Absence Request’ forms which are available from the main school office, or by clicking on the links below.
-All holiday leave will be recorded as unauthorised unless there are very exceptional circumstances.
-Parents will be notified by letter within 2 weeks if the absence is to be recorded as authorised.
+Requests should be made via Leave of Absence Request forms which are available from the main school office or by clicking on the links on the school website.

-Year Achievement Coordinators work closely with our School Inclusion Officer (Mrs Brookes) to monitor absence and, when necessary, take steps to address concerns.
+Year Achievement Coordinators work closely with our School Inclusion Officer (Mrs Buckley) to monitor absence and, when necessary, take steps to address concerns.
 In line with DfE guidance, we expect all students to have attendance of at least 96%.
 Attendance is calculated cumulatively across the school year and any student who has attendance of less than 90% at any point in the year will be classed as a Persistent Absentee.

 85 to 90 change letter | PDF